 Interesting side note : The drives now commonly used in MDF Rose Engine Lathes are the same stepper motor functionality used by Bill's COrnLathe™.
 Certainly brings into question the definition of "traditional".

 Dewey Garrett published these videos showing the use of his custom-built LinuxCNC-driven lathe in use.
 Dewey does masterful work, and these are great examples of his lathe in action.

 Bill Ooms documented the building of his Computerized ORNamental Lathe (COrnLathe™) on his web site.
-That site has a load of great information, and I won't take the time to repeat it here.
+That site has a load of great information, and I won't take the time to repeat it here as Bill has done such a great job.
 Bill is to be greatly commended for freely sharing three things :

 Adrian Jacobs built his own rose engine lathe using parts from "an old bedstead".
 His notes about doing that process are below.
 Whist these instructions are not detailed enough to be followed, they show how much fun you can have just building a machine (if that is something you like).
 And, it shows a really cool use of the rose engine lathe with a laser for engraving.

 Having got thoroughly immersed in building the Rose Engine, I thought that I would share some further thoughts about building and using it.

 The process of building the machine was long and protracted because I was forever redesigning it.
 Each time I though that I had finished, I thought of a new idea to improve it - clear evidence to support Darwin's theory of evolution!

 The machine started out as a manually driven machine with a complex pulley system but when I came across Gary Liming's work on YouTube it was clear that stepper motors were a better option especially as they can be used to any indexing work to a high degree of accuracy using electronics.